Joint Seminars for Adult and Child Tracks

 In addition to the core clinical activities, interns from both tracks participate together in seminars and conferences throughout the year.
 These include:

-Clinical Consultation/Praxis Group (2 hours, biweekly, fall and spring)
+Psychology as a Human Science (2 hours, weekly, fall and spring)

 Dr. Miller

-Every-other week, adult interns meet to discuss psychotherapy cases with the aims of applying ideas from the literature we discuss in the Theory and Case Formulation seminar, which occurs on the off-weeks at the same time.
+The clinical case consultation aims to apply ideas from the literature we discuss in the Theory section.
 Interns rotate on a predetermined schedule in the presentation of cases, which includes sharing video and preaparing relevant transcriptions.
-Interns help each other locate salient concepts from the literature in their patients' presentations and in their own interventions.
-(Optional for child-track interns).
+Interns help each other locate salient and develop concepts from the literature in their patients' presentations and in their own interventions.

 Ethics (2 hours per week, summer)